-CSCU Pathway Transfer Degrees
+CSCU Transfer Tickets

 Connecticut Community College students who complete an associate degree program can transfer smoothly to all Connecticut State Universities (CSU) and Charter Oak State College offering their major.
 Upon transfer, students are guaranteed full junior status and can complete a bachelor's degree in their major without losing any credits or being required to take any extra credits.
-Students in a CSCU Pathway Transfer Degree will complete the first 60-63 credits at Capital Community College and the final 60-63 credits at a CSU.
+Students in a CSCU Transfer Ticket will complete the first 60-63 credits at Capital Community College and the final 60-63 credits at a CSU.

-As of Fall 2017, the following transfer degrees are available:
+As of Fall 2017, the following transfer tickets are available:

 - Accounting Studies, A.A.

 - Art Studies, A.A.

-- Biology Studies, A.A.
+- · Biology Studies, A.A.

+- Business Administration, A.A.

-- Business Studies, A.A.
+- · Business Studies, A.A.

-- Chemistry Studies, A.A.
+- · Chemistry Studies, A.A.

 - Communication Studies, A.A.

 - Computer Science Studies, A.A.

-- Criminology Studies, A.A.

-- Criminology Studies, A.A.
+- · Criminology Studies, A.A.

-Early Childhood Teacher Credential Studies, A.A.
+- Early Childhood Teacher Credential Studies, A.A.

 - English Studies, A.A.

 - Finance Studies, A.A.

-- History Studies, A.A.
+- · History Studies, A.A.

+- · Management Studies, A.A.

+- Marketing Studies, A.A.

 - Mathematics Studies, A.A.

-- Management Studies, A.A.

-- Marketing Studies, A.A.
+- Physics Degree Studies, A.A.

 - Political Science Studies, A.A.

-- Physics Degree Studies, A.A.

 - Psychology Studies, A.A.

-- Social Work Studies, A.A.
+- · Social Work Studies, A.A.

 - Sociology Studies, A.A.

-- · Spanish Studies, A.A.
+- Spanish Studies, A.A.

 - Theatre Studies, A.A.